israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **_Default Values_**

- A variable can be assigned a default.
+ A variable can be assigned a default, in the case that the value unpacked from the array is undefined.

 ### Spread Syntax